Kathryn Troutman: Career

 Troutman has regularly led workshops on Federal Resumes and the federal job search for a variety of audiences, including people at military bases such as Misawa Air Base, Japan, U.S. Army Fort Huachuca, Arizona, and Schofield Army Barracks, Oahu, Hawaii.
-With the numerous layoffs in the Federal government this year, she is currently running workshops on how to convert Federal Resumes to the private industry format.
-In a recent Baltimore Sun interview, she said that companies are hiring in human resources, IT, training, business development and contracts.
+With the new two-page federal resume format and the numerous layoffs in the federal government since January 2025, she has run free workshops this past year on how to convert the old lengthy federal resume to two pages, how to write the new SES two-page resume, and how to write private industry resumes.
+In an April 11, 2025 Baltimore Sun interview, she said that companies are hiring in human resources, IT, training, business development and contracts.
 But she noted that competition will be "double, triple what it was."
 And she added that "You have no choice but to keep at it...
 The whole thing is the resume."
 In addition to offering workshops through the Resume Place, she has also been hired by local entities to present them, including by the Montgomery County Public Library.

 She is currently a publishing member of the Independent Book Publishers Association (IBPA).